fbpx

 Hunger Education Workshops

 Our team offers free interactive group workshops for 3rd grade through adult audiences.
 Workshops educate the community about the Food Bank and the issues that surround hunger and food insecurity as well as help participants identify ways to take action.
-These experiences can be tailored to the age, knowledge level and number of participants.
-Past participants include corporate teams, teachers, college students, health professionals, public and private school students, volunteers and more.
+These experiences can be tailored to the age, knowledge level, and number of participants.
+Past participants include corporate teams, teachers, college students, health professionals, public and private school students, volunteers, and more.

 One impactful workshop experience is our Community Food Experience.
 We have both in-person and digital versions of this simulation.
 This powerful interactive simulation allows participants to gain a deeper understanding of the complexity of hunger and explores the impact food insecurity has on individuals and communities.
 The digital simulation can be facilitated with groups of 10-50 people ranging in age from middle school to adult.
 Fill out the workshop request form to schedule a digital Community Food Experience or download a PDF version of the in-person Community Food Experience with facilitation guide to educate your own group.